-If you're in the market for a new washer dryer, you've probably already thinking of a few boxes it should tick.
+If you're in the market for a new washer dryer, you've probably got a list of the boxes it should tick.

 Price and energy-efficiency is sure to be at the top of your list.
-As well as knowing that a "2-in-1" appliance is going to be the same quality as buying each separately.
+You also might be worried if a "2-in-1" appliance can provide the same quality as buying a separate washer or dryer.

 To help you find the ideal washer dryer combo for your home and family, we've put together a list of the top 5 available in 2018.